Multilingual Website Guide 2026: Complete Implementation Strategy

 - Translate URL slugs when possible

-Mistake 4: No Fallback Strategy
+Mistake 4: No fallback strategy

 What happens when content doesn't exist in a language?